awsdocs/amazon-fsx-windows-user-guide/doc_source/self-managed-AD-best-practices.md

 1. Close the Active Directory User and Computers MMC snap\-in\.

+**Important**
+Do not move computer objects that Amazon FSx creates in the OU after your file system is created\.
+Doing so will cause your file system to become misconfigured\.

 ## Keeping Your Active Directory Configuration Updated with Amazon FSx<a name="keep-ad-config-updated"></a>

 To help ensure continued, uninterrupted availability of your Amazon FSx file system, update the file system's self\-managed Active Directory \(AD\) configuration any time that you make changes to your self\-managed AD setup\.